raganwald-deprecated/homoiconic/2012/08/decisioons_decisions.md

                    someDOMElement.hide() if (waitLevel -= 1) <= 0
 ```

-And then we use the new decorators:
+And here they are in use:

 ```coffeescript
 class SomeExampleModel